Australia–Malaysia relations: Official visits

+Most recently, Malaysian Prime Minister Dato' Seri Anwar Ibrahim visited Australia in March 2024 and participated in the 2nd Malaysia-Australia Annual Leaders' Meeting and ASEAN-Australia Special Summit.
+In December 2024, Australian Foreign Minister Penny Wong visited Malaysia for the 6th Australia-Malaysia Annual Foreign Ministers’ Meeting.

 Security relations

 Australia and Malaysia have had a well-established tradition of military co-operation, with Australian troops has contributed significantly to Malaysia's defence since its formation.
 As part of the alliance in Five Power Defence Arrangements, Australia plays a key role in the frequent military exercises between the countries involved.
 The Royal Australian Air Force (RAAF) formerly operated the base RMAF Butterworth in Malaysia until the airbase management is transferred to the Royal Malaysian Air Force (RMAF) in 1970.
 As part of the FPDA, the RAAF still maintains a presence at this base to this date.

 Malaysia has expressed concerns on the AUKUS security pact between Australia, the UK and US, most recently during Australian Foreign Minister Penny Wong's visit to Malaysia.
 Malaysian Foreign Minister Saifuddin Abdullah told reporters he communicated Malaysia's "ongoing concern" about AUKUS spurring a regional arms race.

 Incidents

 Lynas operation in Malaysia and concerns of environment pollution

 In 2011, an Australian rare-earths mining company, Lynas has expressed their intention to established a plant in Pahang, Malaysia.
-The decision was highly opposed by local residents who living near the proposed site for the plant together with environmentalist groups and Malaysian opposition parties who has expressed their concerns over fears of radioactive contamination.
+The decision was highly opposed by local residents who were living near the proposed site for the plant together with environmentalist groups and Malaysian opposition parties who has expressed their concerns over fears of radioactive contamination.
 The Himpunan Hijau (Green Assembly) was then formed in March 2011 to protesting the Lynas rare earth project in Malaysia.
 Despite the protest, construction of the plant continued and it was granted temporary licence by the Malaysian authorities with the plant began its operation from December for the shipment of rare earth oxides.
 Four Malaysian cabinet member of parliament (MPs) (responsible for trade, science, natural resources and health) have released a joint statement, saying the temporary licence granted to Lynas requires it to remove "all the residue" from the plant out of the country.
 With the continuous opposition to Lynas operation in the country, several rallies has been held in Kuala Lumpur and 10 other cities in the country, as well as in 34 other countries including during the Bersih 3.0 rally held in 2012.
 In 2016, the company licence renewed for another three years with a cautious review undertaken by the Atomic Energy Licensing Board (AELB) of Malaysia.